hapax/hapax.github.io/assets/simple-physics.md

 "temperature is just atomic motion".
 This is shorthand for "temperature is just average kinetic energy per particle"!
-More precisely, temperature is *proportional to* the average kinetic energy per particle $\epsilon_\text{avg}$,
+More precisely, temperature is *proportional to* If the average kinetic energy per particle $\epsilon_\text{avg}$,

 $$